shakfu/rclean/README.md

 # rclean

-A simple commandline code cleanup script in rust to recursively remove unnecessary files and directories matching a list of glob patterns from a given path.
+A simple commandline code cleanup tool in rust to recursively remove unnecessary files and directories matching a list of glob patterns from a given path.

+The design follows to some extent a mature python script `clean.py` in the `scripts` folder which has been used for code cleanups.
+The intention is for the rust version to provide some or all of its features and provide improved preformance.

+## Usage

-It has the following api:
+`rclean` has the following api:

 ```bash
 % rclean --help